Step by step: Install OpenVPN + Pi-Hole ad-blocker + DNSCrypt-proxy for DoH and DNSSEC

 update the package lists and install DNSCrypt Proxy

-sudo apt install dnscrypt-proxy
+sudo apt update sudo apt install dnscrypt-proxy

 Configuring DNSCrypt